nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Cons: The process of checking for duplicate module lessons and zoom links in the module is more tedious.

 Alternative 1 was chosen since checking for duplicate zoom links occurs frequently during the execution of zoom link related commands.

-### 3.2 Contact List Management
+### 3.2 Contact list management feature

 As a module tracking system, Cap 5 Buddy allows users to manage a list of module-related contacts with ease.
-This is especially important since being enrolled in numerous modules results in the need to keep track of numerous contacts, each with different contact details.
+This is especially important since being enrolled in numerous modules can result in the need to keep track of numerous contacts, each with different contact details.

 The section below provides details of the implementation of each Contact List function and design considerations of these features.

-#### Contact List Commands
+#### Contact list features

 Below is a list of all `Contact` related features: